Alethio/memento/README.md

 #### Running with Docker
 If you already have a postgres instance & a redis instance set up and still want the simplest way, you can use the docker image from Dockerhub.

-**Copy the config and edit it as needed**, making sure Memento is able to connect to postgres, redis and the Ethereum client of choice.
+Copy the config and edit it as needed, making sure Memento is able to connect to postgres, redis and the Ethereum client of choice.
 ```shell script
 mkdir -p .volumes/memento

 cp config-sample.yml .volumes/memento/config.yml
 ```

-**Start memento in Docker**
+Start memento in Docker
 ```shell script
 docker run --name memento -d -v /path/to/config/folder:/config/ -p 3000:3000 -p 3001:3001 alethio/memento:latest
 ```

-**Open the dashboard to check progress**
+Open the dashboard to check progress
 ```
 http://localhost:3000
 ```